Why should you get a credit card?

 There are a number of different credit card types available, some will reward you for spending money, others are suited for travelling abroad and some are ideal to spread the cost of a big purchase.

-Here, we round up the different types of credit cards available.
+Here, we explain how to find the best credit card for you.
 If you would like more information about each type of card, check out our guide on credit card types.

 Best for clearing debt